 Today we went to the Saltaire Arts Trail.
 The arts trail is wonderful and captures the spirit of creativity and craft skills on which the city of Bradford was built.
 The houses are opened up as art galleries and organised as a trail.
 This event is deeply associated with the identity and history of Saltaire.

 Good day following a trail of art through Leeds.
 No matter how much we try virtual on-line spaces can be no match for people coming together and creating physical works in real spaces.
-Walking to the new Tetley Gallery, through a much renovated area of Leeds, the building canal side looked great.
-Below is… Read More »

 Lovely day spent in Harrogate today with Mrs W. We thought we’d be tourists and plan the visit using trip advisor which recommended the Mercer Gallery and Valley Gardens.
 Amazingly I have never walked through Valley Gardens before and what a delight it is.
 Harrogate is very fortunate to have such a beautiful park with so many recreational activities available, every town should have one of these.

 What a great couple of days we’ve had.
 Yesterday we went to see some friends who have recently moved into a farmhouse on Addingham Moorside, an absolutely superb spot.
 From there we walked up to Windgate Nick and it really looked like we were in the Alps.
-Today we went to the Hockney exhibition at… Read More »

 This is a shot of one of my favourite places, Salts Mill.
 I love the Victorian atmosphere which evokes something of the stern and solid convictions about community life imposed by Titus.
 The community of Saltaire once included a poet, James Waddington, who may well be an ancestor.
 Saltaire is an incredibly creative place oozing with artists and comfortable little cafes.
 On this occasion we were there for the Saltaire Arts Trail.

 I do like Skipton's Art in the Pen.
 For a start, it's a great idea – holding an exhibition in a livestock auction mart.
 A space normally bustling with farmers and animals becomes space to eye up the work of local artists.